Crucius96/Becode_Cybersecurity/Linux Chapter/Linux Commands/Theory_&_Questionnaire.md

 # Theory_&_Questionnaire

-## 1. Terminal Basics

-#### Pitch

-Time to discover the terminal and work with the most common commands.

-#### Goals

-You should be able to use the right terminal syntax:

-- Move around the file system;
-- Show the contents of a folder;
-- Create a folder
-- Create a file
-- Change a filename
-- Remove a file

-As you'll see, the exercises below give you the objective, but not how to do them.
-When you don't know, it's time to ask your new BFF: Google!
+### **_Tip_**: when you don't know, it's time to ask your new BFF: Google!
 That's one core rule at BeCode : before asking your neighbour for help, ask the internet!